-The static response of the bridge can be measured directly when the load is applied statically as in a load test.
+The static response of the bridge can be measured directly when the load is applied statically during a load test in which the bridge is closed to other traffic.
 Responses should be recorded for the test-vehicle (loaded truck) motionless as well as travelling over the bridge at speeds corresponding to minimum, typical, and maximum traffic speeds.
 Dynamic amplification computed from the resulting static and dynamic responses will be accurate for that specific test-vehicle but is not guaranteed to remain conservative for all loading events.
 A bridge’s performance in design or evaluation is measured by its ability to carry limit-state loads.
 Test-vehicles should therefore be loaded to a weight similar to the legal load limit.
 When possible, test-vehicles should also be chosen with a body-bounce natural frequency similar to that of the first-bending mode of vibration of the bridge as this has been shown to result in the greatest dynamic amplification.

 The test-vehicle should be placed at locations that produce maximum response or made to “crawl” at speeds low enough to maintain “quasi-static” conditions for the static portion of the load test.
 The dynamic load test should occur at various speeds and along all paths of travel.
 The test vehicle must begin a significant distance from the start of the bridge to account for vehicle motion resulting from traversing the approach roadway.
 The test-vehicle should maintain the set speed from a distance of at least 65 feet (20 meters) away from the beginning of the bridge until it exits the bridge.